-What Types Of Real Estate Cases Do You Handle?
+What Types of Real Estate Matters Do You Handle?

 It comes down a lot, in those situations, to working with the title company to make the lender happy so the lender will finance the buyer.

-Why Does Someone Need An Experienced Attorney To Handle A Real Estate Case?
+Why Does Someone Need to Work with an Experienced Real Estate Attorney?